Central Association: 1908 to 1917 Central Association

 In 1915, Galesburg folded and the Mason City Claydiggers (Mason City, Iowa) formed and joined the league.
 The Clinton team folded during the season.
 The league also threw out several wins by Keokuk (1), Marshalltown (5), Waterloo (1), and Clinton (40) after the fact.

 Keokuk folded in 1916, while the Clinton Pilots rejoined and the Fort Dodge Dodgers (Fort Dodge, Iowa) formed and joined the league.
 Burlington moved to become the Ottumwa Packers on July 20, and Muscatine also forfeited 34 wins in 1916.

 In the final season, 1917, Muscatine and Ottumwa folded.
 The Dubuque Dubs in Dubuque, Iowa and the La Crosse Infants (La Crosse, Wisconsin) formed and joined the league.
 Dubuque moved to Charles City, Iowa on July 4 to become the Charles City Tractorites.
 Cedar Rapids moved to Clear Lake, Iowa on July 27, finishing the season as the Clear Lake Rabbits.
 Clinton and La Crosse both folded before the end of the season on July 17.
 After the season, the league, and all teams in it, folded.

-1947–1949 league
+1947 to 1949 Central Association

 In 1947, a new league of the same name was created with major league affiliations.
 The Clinton Cubs (Chicago Cubs) in Clinton, Iowa; Hannibal Pilots (St. Louis Browns), Hannibal, Missouri; Rockford Rox (Cincinnati Reds), Rockford, Illinois; Keokuk Pirates (Pittsburgh Pirates), Keokuk, Iowa; Burlington Indians (Cleveland Indians), Burlington, Iowa, and the Moline A's, (Philadelphia A's) Moline, Illinois were the charter members of the reformed league.

 In 1948, the Moline A's moved to Kewanee, Illinois to become the Kewanee A's in mid-season.
 In 1949, the Hannibal Pilots folded and the Cedar Rapids Rockets of Cedar Rapids, Iowa formed to join the league.
 Kewanee captured the 1949 championship.
 After the 1949 season, Cedar Rapids joined the Illinois–Indiana–Iowa League, and the rest of the teams, and the league itself, folded.